Jadagrace: Music career

 Jadagrace recorded her first song, "Express Yourself", when she was nine years old.
 She was discovered for her music by Redfoo of LMFAO.
 She signed a deal with Epic Records and released her first single, "Run Dat Back" in 2012.

 In 2015, she signed a record deal with Capitol Motown and released her first single titled "Vibe" in July 2016.

-After leaving her record label, Jadagrace, along with friend Tyrel Jackson Williams and boyfriend Coy Stewart formed the music collective "Grouptherapy" (stylized as "grouptherapy.").
+After leaving her record label, Jadagrace, along with friend Tyrel Jackson Williams and Coy Stewart formed the music collective "Grouptherapy".
 In November 2019, Jadagrace released her first single as part of grouptherapy. titled "Bounce".
 On April 1, 2020, the collective released their debut EP entitled this is not the album.
+The collective later released their debut mixtape, there goes the neighborhood. on October 30, 2020.